kwe92/In-Memory-Database/README.md

-# In-Memory-Database
+# InMemoryDatabase: powered by sqlite

+## What it is?

-- The InMemDB module is a module that I wrote using a combination of SQLalchemy and pandas to easily create GUI-less in memory SQLite relational databases
+InMemDB is a Python package that combines sqlalchemy and pandas to easily create GUI-less in memory sqlite relational databases

+## Main Features

+Here are a few things that InMemDB does well:

+- Create relational databases in RAM, offering quick speed
-- Returns a pandas DataFrame and can use all associated methods
+- Returns a pandas DataFrame allowing for the use all associated panda methods
-- Can create, update, delete and query tables
+- Offers C.R.U.D functionality
 - Tables can be created from pandas DataFrames, lists, and dictionaries